RomeshAbeyawardena/MMT-Shop/Readme.md

 As long as the connection string is valid and all included data scripts have been run the application should work without a hitch.

+Ensure the database user is running with full privileges or manually allow select, insert and execute permissions on all objects after running the database, schema and function/stored procedure scripts.

 ### Starting the server and client applications
 Open the solution directory and right-click *Start-Server.ps1* and click **Run with Powershell**, the server should run on the default ports 5000 and 5001